UPTokenizing/digitalIdentity/README.md

 # DigitalIdentity: Architecture for a digital identity ecosystem based on blockchain
-This repository will have all projects about digitizing physical objects and linking it with a person, and setting it up on Amazon Web Services (AWS)
+This repository will have all projects about digitizing physical objects, linking them with a person, and setting them up either on [Amazon Web Services (AWS)](https://github.com/UPTokenizing/digitalIdentity?tab=readme-ov-file#aws-setup) or a [local machine](https://github.com/UPTokenizing/digitalIdentity?tab=readme-ov-file#local-setup).

 ## General description
   This is an architecture containing the following parts:
   - An API-Gateway service;
   - A blockchain server access.
-This uses Ganache program (application part of Truffle Suite).
+This uses the Ganache program (application part of the Truffle Suite).
-  - EC2 intance (AWS).
-  - RDS MySQL data base.
+  - MySQL database.
   - Birth certificate.
   - Digital identity.
   - Scholar Curriculum for Universidad Panamericana.
   - User system.
+  - EC2 instance (AWS).

 ## Folders
-  It is composed by the following folders:
+  It is composed of the following folders:

   - ganache/
   - apigateway/